calipho-sib/nextprot-docs/help/learn-developer-api.md

 #Developer API

 The [REST api](https://api.nextprot.org) and the [SPARQL endpoint](https://api.nextprot.org/sparql) are wrapped by the [neXtProt javascript library](https://github.com/calipho-sib/nextprot-js).
-Here you can find some example on how to use the javascript library.
-You can also use the API directly in any other language.
+Here you can find some simple examples on how to use the javascript library.
+Note that you can use the API directly with any other language.

 ##Learn how to use the  javascript library with the REST API with the following examples:
 * [Example 1 - Protein Secondary Structure](http://bl.ocks.org/ddtxra/75545ffaa0c6db260a40)